gth/ha_to_pi_via_mqtt/README.md

   * (and once again, Python is fine if you prefer it, but shell scripts were rarely mentioned)
 * Some guides eventually mention Pi's MQTT client packages, but didn't explain how to use them.

-Lastly, I will point out the subscribe/publish cycle is explained well in many MQTT guides - this simplicity is its strength!
+Lastly, I will point out the subscribe/publish cycle is explained well in many MQTT guides - this simplicity is its strength!<br />
 These instructions assume the reader -
 * Is using a hostname of **homeassistant** for HA - if not, replace where necessary;
 * Has already installed the MQTT broker on their HA instance;